serverpod/serverpod_docs/docs/01-get-started.md

 - `config` These are the configuration files for your Serverpod.
 These include a `password.yaml` file with your passwords and configurations for running your server in development, staging, and production.
 By default, everything is correctly configured to run your server locally.
 - `lib/src/endpoints` This is where you place your server's endpoints.
 When you add methods to an endpoint, Serverpod will generate the corresponding methods in your client.
-- `lib/src/protocol` Place your entity definition files here.
-These files define the classes you can pass through your API and how they relate to your database.
+- `lib/src/protocol` The entity definition files are placed here.
+The files define the classes you can pass through your API and how they relate to your database.
+Serverpod generates serializable objects from the entity definitions.

 Both the `endpoints` and `protocol` directories contain sample files that give a quick idea of how they work.
 So this a great place to start learning.